 A Roman villa, such as the one at Chedworth (Gloucestershire), was a spacious country mansion, surrounded by outbuildings and granaries, on a manor.
 The villa at Chedworth was built in the first half of the 2nd century CE but was rebuilt and enlarged until the 6th century CE.
 It had a sewage system, heated floors, two lines of baths, but had few rooms and bedrooms.
 Some rooms were decorated with mosaic floor tiles.

-City villa was still rural in character, however was only a night and a two-night drive from town.
+Urban villa was still rural in character, however was only a one or two-night drive from town – therefore the name.